 I suspect Jazz would offer the musical equivalent of a random rhythm.

 Examples of random rhythm include:

 - Autumn leaves scattered in the yard

-The unevenly spaced poles on the left create a random rhythm and a leading line to the ruined pier.
+The unevenly spaced poles on the left create a random rhythm of geometric shapes and a leading line to the ruined pier.

 Effect of random rhythm

 The random scattering of elements encourages our eye to move around the image, so it evokes movement in an image.

 Further reading: Movement photography essentials – camera technique & composition

 The diminishing columns create a progressive rhythm leading to the vanishing point.
 Placing the model to the side of the vanishing point creates tension, aided by the slower progressive rhythm on the wall to camera left.

 Progressive rhythm is similar to regular rhythm in that it involves the repetition of a similar element.
 The difference is often the angle from which we view the repetition, because the element changes in size every time it repeats.